prephub/financials/README.md

 ## SpeedBalance bookkeeping
 For people who like to keep track on where the money goes and understand bookkeeping, SpeedBalance is a quite easy to learn tool.
 As a start I added an example with beginning balances.
-I will add monthly examples soon.
+I will add monthly transactions in the example soon.

 The program used for bookkeeping is available at http://www.speedbalance.nl.